projen/projen/docs/api/javascript.md

 ```

 - *Type:* string

-- *Default:* no maximum.
+Maximum node version supported by this package.

-Maximum node version required by this package.
+The value indicates the package is incompatible with newer versions.

 ---